Isle of Wight Festival: 'Organisers should have checked weather'

 Stuart Love, environment director for Isle of Wight Council, said: "It was chaos but we've been working very hard with festival organisers, the police as well as bus and ferry operators and the steps we have taken are now working.

-"The weather is the key factor in all of this."'Not surprising'
+"The weather is the key factor in all of this."

 High winds also caused problems which led to a delay in bands taking to the stage on Friday afternoon.